 *The printable list also includes all the non-toddler items you’ll need too, like a camp stove, fuel, mess kit, etc.

 1. Toddler Sleeping Bag

 For younger toddlers or for camping in cold temperatures, I like the Morrison Big Mo sleeping bags.
 They have two versions: one rated for 20F and another rated for 40F.
 Also see these picks for Best Toddler Sleeping Bags

 2. Sleeping Pad

 The sleeping pad insulates your toddler from the ground, which is just as important as the sleeping bag for staying warm.
-My daughters use the Therm-a-Rest Short Sleeping Pad , which is very warm, lightweight and affordable.
+My daughters use the Therm-a-Rest Short Sleeping Pad (available at Amazon and REI), which is very warm, lightweight and affordable.
 Also see these best camping sleeping pads for little kids.

 3. Portable Bed, Crib or Playpen